-The parties agree to continue, on a voluntary basis, a nine/eighty work schedule for members of the bargaining unit.
+The parties agree to continue, on a voluntary basis, a nine/eighty work schedule for Deputy Probation Officer or Supervising Deputy Probation Officer in the bargaining unit.
+Supervising Probation Corrections Officers work 4/10 schedules as set forth in Section 7(I) and may not elect a nine/eighty work schedule.